quinnanya/dlcl204/dlcl204syllabus.md

 We'll have an open day where you can experiment with your text using Voyant, or venture into language-specific tools and resources.
 This is a good opportunity to check in with Quinn if you have questions about what you might do for your project.

-## Thursday, January 31: Topic modeling & documentation
+## Thursday, January 31: Topic modeling

 We'll look at examples of DH-specific technical documentation vs. general-purpose documentation, and work through the example of Miriam Posner's tutorial for the Topic Modeling Tool as well as interpreting the results from the Topic Modeling Tool.